DevyaniShekar/exercises-and-projects/README.md

 # exercises-and-projects
-a repository of work completed on hyperiondev software engineering bootcamp so far bare bones atm but will be updated as I progress through the course
+a repository of capstone projects completed on hyperiondev software engineering bootcamp so far bare bones atm but will be updated as I progress through the course